tmarfil/viptest/devcentral_post.md

 ## Key Features

 1. **Concurrent Processing**: VIPTest uses Python's multiprocessing module to test as many URLs simultaneously as your client machine can support.
-On a modest Intel 10th gen / 6 Core / 12 thread laptop, it can test 1000 URLs in less than one minute.
+On my modest Intel 10th gen / 6 Core laptop, I can test 1000 URLs in less than one minute.

 2. **Flexible URL Handling**: It supports various URL formats, including:
    - Full URLs (http://example.com)